openSUSE:Creating a changes file (RPM)

 - Whenever there is an "API incompatible change", that requires the user to adapt their configuration and/or setup, this should be mentioned in the changelog of the package, too, to make the users aware of those incompatible changes.

-- Possible sources for such newsworthy items are: files called "NEWS" or "ChangeLog" inside the source tree, or the homepage of the project, or a well-known blog of the author that serves as a substitute.
+- Possible sources for newsworthy items are: Files inside the source tree with a name of, or similar to, NEWS, CHANGES, ChangeLog; or the homepage of the project, or a blog about the author/software, or your own experience with the new version.

 - Try to provide something around one or two lines per bug reference or version number that helps people to get the idea.